 Books

-International Intellectual Property in an Integrated World Economy, Fourth Edition
+International Intellectual Property in an Integrated World Economy, Fifth Edition

 Emerging Markets and the World Patent Order